 To identify where the problem could be we recommend testing your speed on a device that is connected via WiFi and one that is connected via an ethernet cable.
 Compare both results to pinpoint the connection that is causing issues.

-- Only have one computer, tablet or mobile connected to the internet
+- Only have one computer, tablet or mobile connected to the modem for each test.

-- Select your nearest location, eg, Auckland, Wellington or Christchurch
+- Select your nearest location.
+For example, Auckland, Wellington or Christchurch.

 Doing a speed test